 “It carries within it an array of styles that exist within the broader genre of pop, and they tackle each one with a deft hand.”

-The band were inspired by Western pop acts such as the Backstreet Boys, and although that in some respects went against Hussein’s anti-Western stance the band, nevertheless, had to compose a song in honour of his birthday called Man of Glory that would be played on radio more than twice an hour around the time of his celebration.
-Perhaps most ambitiously is the fact that the band managed to independently record and release an album that sold over 2,000 copies just before the war broke out.
+The band were inspired by Western pop acts such as the Backstreet Boys and although that in some respects went against Hussein’s anti-Western stance, the band, nevertheless, had to compose a song in honour of Hussein's birthday called Man of Glory that would be played on radio more than twice an hour around the time of his celebration.
+In complete juxtaposition to this is the fact that the band managed to independently record and release an album that sold over 2,000 copies just before the war broke out.
 The renegades even sung some songs in English on From Now On.
-UTN1 which stands for Unknown to No One were making themselves known for something which would have been deeply disapproved of, however, their adoration of Western pop could not be stopped.
+UTN1 which stands for Unknown to No One were making themselves known for something which would have been deeply disapproved of by the regime, however, their adoration of Western pop could not be stopped.

-Whilst they may have had a love for the sound of the bands from the West, some might claim that it is Western imperialism that has stopped them from playing back in the country were they first begun.
+Whilst they may have had a love for the sound of the bands from the West, some might claim that it is Western imperialism that has stopped them from playing back in the country where they first begun.
 The band headed to Jordan in 2004 before then moving along to the UK and then Lebanon.
-The fact that nearly two decades since their formation, the band were unable to perform back in Baghdad until 2018 is both a rather solemn detail and a damning indictment on the tremendous failures that have taken place there in recent years.
-Though the fact they still play their music and are able to do so freely and safely is a positive thing, one cannot imagine the pain of being denied that same pleasure in their homeland for so long.
+The fact that nearly two decades since their formation, the band were unable to perform back in Baghdad until only 2018 is both a rather solemn detail and a damning indictment on the tremendous failures that have taken place there in recent years.
+Though the fact they still play their music and are able to do so freely and safely is a positive thing, one cannot imagine the pain of being denied the freedom of not being able to play music securely in their homeland for so long.

 Their music has obviously come on leaps and bounds since the release of their first album due to both experience and access to a proper studio.
-However, it has not just improved by way of comparison, it is a genuinely accomplished pop record on its own terms.
+However, it has not just improved by way of comparison from where they began, it is a genuinely accomplished pop record on its own terms.
 It carries within it an array of styles that exist within the broader genre of pop, and they tackle each one with a deft hand.
 The opening track Jamila is a soft and beautiful love song which features a rather wonderful Spanish guitar and excellent harmonising, a feature throughout the album.
-For these reasons his song is probably the most similar in style to my favourite track on the album Sareha, though Sareha includes a beautiful flute solo too.
+For these reasons this song is probably the most similar in style to my favourite track on the album Sareha, though Sareha includes a beautiful flute solo too.
 The record includes a selection of fun electronic pop tracks such as Eid Wahda and Al’an Ahebek Akthar which kicks off with a beautiful oud sound.
-Their capacity for writing a catchy tune doesn’t end on the dance tracks Loughet El Ein is particularly memorable for example.
+Their capacity for writing a catchy tune doesn’t end on the dance tracks, Loughet El Ein is particularly memorable for example too.

 They also produce a series of songs that are within different parts of the rock spectrum.
 For example, One Last Time is a pop rock banger, though it must be said that I much prefer the club mix of the latter.
-They even include what can only be described as hard rock adjacent in the title-track Tatazakarein and even a dramatic ballad in the form of Baddy Oul.
-Whilst the English language tracks are a bit hit and miss for my taste, with songs such as War a little corny though endearingly reminding me of forgotten early-noughties British pop stars such as Gareth Gates, tracks like Hold On passes as convincing indie rock.
-Furthermore a more favourable comparison could be made for While We Can which is the kind of good natured inoffensive pop song that could easily fit into Take That’s back catalogue.
-That said I genuinely believe that the tune of their more entertaining Arabic tracks such as Regea’t could even make it as a hit were a cover to be to done for the English language market.
-Overall there are enough good songs and plenty ambition for me to label this as a genuinely great album regardless of the band’s fascinating beginnings that, of course, evoke a sense of respect for the fact that they clearly love the music that they make.
+They even include what can only be described as hard rock-adjacent in the title-track Tatazakarein and even a dramatic ballad in the form of Baddy Oul.
+Whilst the English language tracks are a bit hit and miss for my taste, with songs such as War a little corny though endearingly reminding me of forgotten early-noughties British pop stars such as Gareth Gates, tracks like Hold On can just about pass as convincing indie rock.
+Furthermore, a more favourable comparison could be made for While We Can which is the kind of good natured inoffensive pop song that could easily fit into Take That’s back catalogue.
+That said, I genuinely believe that the tune of their more entertaining Arabic language tracks such as Regea’t could even make it as a hit were a cover to be to done for the English language market.
+Overall there are enough good songs and plenty ambition for me to label this as a genuinely great album regardless of the band’s fascinating beginnings that, of course within themselves also evoke a sense of respect for the fact that they clearly love the music that they make.